fun-xyz/funkit-react/README.md

 # **FunKit React**

 FunKit empowers you to create feature-rich and extensible smart wallets built on account abstraction.
-Leveraging the FunKit, you can customize gas behavior, adopt multi-sig and common authentication method, monetize your application, execute any transactions from smart wallets, and much more.
+Leveraging FunKit, you can customize gas behavior, implement multi-sig and other authentication schemes, monetize your application, execute any transactions from smart wallets, and much more.

-This repo only covers FunKit React SDK which means to simplify the development experience of using fun account abstraction wallet for frontend.
-Check our [Core SDK](https://github.com/fun-xyz/funkit-core) if you focus more on backend or do not want to use react hooks.
+Our React SDK offers a highly abstracted and streamlined developer experience for creating and interacting with Fun wallets using React hooks.
+Check out the [FunKit Core SDK](https://github.com/fun-xyz/funkit-core) if you want to use Fun wallets outside React, or need to access lower level APIs.

 ## **Table of Contents**